useongpark/useongpark/README.md

 - 👋 Hi, I’m @useongpark
-- 👀 I’m interested in
+- 👀 I’m interested in coding.
-- 🌱 I’m currently learning each of computer languages especially JAVA, PYTHON, HTML/CSS, JavaScript.
+- 🌱 I’m currently learning each of computer languages especially JAVA, PYTHON, HTML/CSS, JavaScript as a student.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me park.useong@gmail.com

 <!---
 useongpark/useongpark is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.